 Worn Wear, the brand’s program that aims to extend the life of outdoor clothing in order to improve environmental sustainability is a perfect example of this.
-Aside from making high-quality clothes that last for years, Patagonia helps people share, recycle, and repair their gear through the Worn Wear program.
+Aside from Patagonia making some of the best winter jackets, high-quality clothes overall that last for years, Patagonia helps people share, recycle, and repair their gear through the Worn Wear program.

 The brand is also famous for its wide range of products.
 Patagonia makes high-end clothing and equipment for various outdoor activities, ranging from hiking, climbing, mountain biking, and trail running to fly fishing, kitesurfing, and snowboarding.

 While you can’t go wrong with Patagonia, it’s not the only brand worth considering.

 If you are looking to equip yourself for the great outdoors, there are several renowned outdoor gear and clothing brands like Patagonia that you should also check out.

 Whether it is because of their environmental initiatives, brand mission, activities, or quality products, the following brands are similar to Patagonia.
 But some of them may be a better fit for your personal preferences, so be sure to read through this list before you start your shopping spree.

 Like Patagonia, Arc’teryx does an impressive job of supporting and promoting environmental sustainability.
 This eco-friendly Canadian outdoor clothing brand has been making top-notch clothing, equipment, and accessories for mountaineering and hiking since 1989.